kongpeter/JavaScript30/README.md

 ## About Me
-Currently, I am a master of information technology student from the university of Melbourne.
-I'd like to be a front-end developer
+I am currently an information technology engineering student from the University of Melbourne.
+I'm a front-end developer.
+Therefore, I wrote this tutorial for another purpose: to record my learning process of the front end.
+This process is extremely boring and requires a lot of work.
+Perhaps many years from now, I will be very grateful for this period of boredom.